Simple Answers for Businesses Concerned About System Security.

 Secure = Cost of Compromise > Gain of Compromise

-Or as in layman’s terms:
+Or in layman’s terms:

 Security comes from removing the bad guy’s profits.

-Because, this is a great method for the majority of businesses to analyze, and potentially eliminate, the risk they face without breaking the bank.
+Because, this is a great method for businesses to analyze, and potentially eliminate, the risk they face without breaking the bank.
 Getting a system analyst to audit the systems you deploy can drastically drop your risk.
 And the documentation produced can lead to a better solution that specifically targets your unique business needs and risks.
 This can be coupled with insurance that can further protect you and your organization from any remaining financial risk you face.

 It’s harder to address the problems of “Social Engineering.”
 These attacks pray on our weakness and attack what we don’t think about.

 The solutions to this problem can be a bit more complex.
 Our policies, procedures, and training must work in harmony to ensure people make the right choices.